joshuayuen99/TundraBot/README.md

 npm install
 ```

-And that's all for installing!
+You are likely to get a ton of errors that look fatal, however this won't affect the bot functioning at all—that's all for installing!

 # Using the Bot